threefoldfoundation/tft/solidity/development.md

 node scripts/deployProd.js <private key> <provider url> <network id>
 ```

-The provider url is the ws or wss url of the Etherum node you are connecting to.
+The provider url is the ws or wss url of the Ethereum node you are connecting to.

 Network id: